Clay Sewer Pipes and the Problems They Present

 In the modern world, not many people connect plumbing to clay and terra cotta, probably because they do not have the strengths of more common metallic or plastic pipes.
 But clay sewer pipes have an interesting history and are worth knowing about.

-Around 6,000 years ago, the first pipe systems in history were made out of clay.
-They were made by the Ancient Babylonians, who lived in what is modern day Iraq.
-The relative simplicity of creating pipes out of clay kept the practice popular for thousands of years.
-The basic process has remained the same across time and cultures.
+Ancient Babylonians made the first pipes out of clay around 6,000 years ago.
+The practice of making pipes from clay lasted thousands of years because it’s relatively simple.
+The basic process has stayed the same across time and cultures.
 Clay pipes are fired in a kiln, chemically changed and hardened.
-The oldest still-functioning clay pipes are found in Anatolia, and they’re about 4,000 years old!
+There are still clay pipes in Anatolia, and they’re about 4,000 years old!